mrp-yt/dex-speedtest-station/README.md

 * This is a guide on how to setup Docker containers inside Alpine VM.
 Link Speed Test and Prometheus.
 Display Data on Grafana
   Requirements:
   - Have Alpine VM / Docker running on Termux.
 How to [https://github.com/mrp-yt/docker_and_portainer_on_dex](https://github.com/mrp-yt/docker_and_portainer_on_dex)
-  - If you followed [my dex-monitoring-station guide](https://github.com/mrp-yt/dex-monitoring-station), you already have Grafana setup.
-Some of the steps can be skipped.

-* Bonus
+* NOTE
-  - If instead using your device IP you get TailScale setup and use TailScale assigned IP you DeX device will turn in to internete testing device.
-Does not matter if you phone/tablet will be connected to your home boardband or 4G/5G or any Free WIFI hostposts, TailScale IP will not change and your speed-monitoring container will still function and log everything inside Grafana.
+  - If you will use your device local IP address instead of TailScale IP, your internet monitoring system will only capture your home broadband speed.
+I am using TailScale which means it does if device local IP will change.
+TailScale IP will always be the same.
+That means IP link between data scrap will not disconect.

 ## Setup